 - 1. Completed application form, with application fee. - 2.
 Current resume or curriculum vitae. - 3.
-Statement of purpose (3-4 pages, double-spaced) out-lining the reasons for applying for admission and the applicant's intended goals. - 4.
+Statement of purpose (3-4 pages, double-spaced) outlining the applicant's a) intended program track, b) reasons for applying, c) scholarly and professional interests, d) intended goals, e) indication of how the applicant will make any necessary scheduling adjustments in order to dedicate sufficient time to graduate studies, and f) the names of two program faculty members with whom the applicant would like to work while in the program. - 4.
 At least one writing sample of the applicant's prior work in any field. - 5.
-Official transcripts from all educational institutions attended (no photocopies accepted). - Three recommendations by persons familiar with the applicant's academic background, achievements, and personal qualities. - A minimum TOEFL score of 550 (paper-based) or 80 (Internet-based) for students for whom English is not their first language. - 8.
+Official transcripts from all educational institutions attended (no photocopies accepted). - 6.
+Three recommendations by persons familiar with the applicant's academic background, achievements, and personal qualities. - 7.
+A minimum TOEFL score of 577 (paper-based) or 90 (Internet-based) for students for whom English is not their first language. - 8.
 Proof of regular access to the technology needed to take online courses.